dart-lang/site-www/src/_guides/language/analysis-options.md

 ---
-title: Customize Static Analysis
+title: Customizing static analysis
-description: Customize static analysis using an analysis options file.
+description: Use an analysis options file and code comments to customize static analysis.
 ---

 Static analysis allows you to find problems before